tposney/midi-qol/README.md

 Both calls supply the following data
 ```
-  actor = actor.data (the actor using the item - even though this says actor it is actor.data)
+  actorData = actor.data (the actor using the item).
+  actor = actor.data (same as above, kept for backwards compatibility)
   actorUuid = actor.uuid
   tokenId
   tokenUuid